We are worshiping at 11 am.

 A brief silence.

-Embrace all who carry wounds, that they might know your compassion and healing.
-Draw near to individuals and communities suffering in any way, Richard, Mary, Pastor Van Gundy, Sue, Pastor Hadley, Candy, Deann, John, Steve, Lynne, Margaret, Jay, Cork & Cheryl, Rillys, Louanna, Sharon, Carol, Norma, David, Mary Lou, Tyler, Janet and for those who we name aloud or silently in our hearts (pause for people in the congregation to add their prayers here).
-Hear us, O God.
+Compassionate God, your mindful care for us is everlasting.
+Give peace to all who are troubled, endurance to all who suffer, deliverance to all who are afflicted, and healing to all who are sick especially Richard, Mary, Pastor Hadley, Candy, Deann, John, Steve, Lynne, Margaret, Jay, Cork & Cheryl, Rillys, Louanna, Sharon, Carol, Norma, David, Mary Lou, Tyler, Janet and for those who we name aloud or silently in our hearts (pause for people in the congregation to add their prayers here).
+God of grace,

 Amen.